UCI-GDIM31/w0-setup-check-in-AngelF196/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+Surface level python
 2. Game development (any engine)
+I've tinkered with Unity a small bit in the past
 3. Unity
+I once stole some movement code and made a single screen platformer
 ### Programming & Game Development Concepts

 For the next questions, a programming or game development concept is presented: